tsantalis/RefactoringMiner/documentation/mcp.md

 # RefactoringMiner MCP server

 RefactoringMiner can also run as a local stdio MCP server.
-Coding agents can ask it for detected refactorings, intent checks, and local AST diff pages.
-Results come back as small JSON objects built from the existing RefactoringMiner APIs.
+It exposes three read-only tools grouped by task: `refactoringminer_analyze`, `refactoringminer_validate`, and `refactoringminer_diff`.
+Each tool accepts a `source` object so agents choose what they are analyzing without choosing among many near-duplicate tools. `source.type` may be explicit, or inferred when fields such as `pullRequestId`, `url`, `commitId`, `beforeFiles`, or `beforePath` make the source clear.

 ## Build